Ipas Logo

 Scope of Work:

-• Penal Code implications and exceptions
+• Code and sequence the data

 Technical Requirements: